 You can get as granular as you want when it comes to categorization with these apps.
 This can help you not only during the holidays but during the rest of the year as well.
 Consider linking your most used bank accounts to this app so you can use the rest of the month to adjust your spending around Christmas presents.
-Set goals in Mint for the amount you need to save in order to afford things like presents, food for Christmas dinner, or travelling to see family.
+Set goals for the amount you need to save in order to afford things like presents, food for Christmas dinner, or travelling to see family.
 The app will tell you how much you need to put away each day, week, or month in order to hit your target.

-In addition to smart money apps like Mint, make sure you know your weak points - the areas you know make it hard for you to restric spending.
+In addition to smart money apps, make sure you know your weak points - the areas you know make it hard for you to restric spending.
 For example, some people find it harder to spend with a card.
 However, they can spend cash in no time flat.
 On the other hand, some people will spend on a card with ease but have a harder time parting with cash.